 New formulation technologies

 Orexo is currently developing its second-generation sublingual formulation technology.
-The aim is to perfect the sublingual delivery of drugs, thereby unlocking new active ingredients that are currently not possible to administer sublingually.
-The project is in the exploratory phase, and several active ingredients have been identified as promising candidates for this technology.
+The aim is to perfect the sublingual delivery of drugs, thereby unlocking new active ingredients that can currently not be administered sublingually.
+The project is in the exploratory phase, and several active ingredients have been identified as promising candidates for this new technology.

 In addition, Orexo has two non-disclosed projects, both of which will also fall into the addiction category and with the ambition to provide clear clinical differentiation versus currently available treatment alternatives.
 Orexo will disclose more details once the final feasibility tests are completed and have shown positive results.